This Is What Depression Looks Like: How To Confront A Struggle Invisible To Others

 Is online therapy effective?

-Studies have found data that suggests that online CBT can be effective for many people living with major depressive disorder.
-Many have found that this method of therapeutic intervention can be more effective, affordable and accessible, possibly implying that more people are receiving the health support that they need as a result.
+Studies have found details that suggest that online CBT can be effective for many people living with major depressive disorder.
+Many have found that this method of therapeutic intervention can be more effective, affordable and available, possibly implying that more people are receiving the health support that they need as a result.

 In the same study, measurable positive mental and physical health impacts were observed specifically in patients who were living with depression and related conditions.